juzu/juzu/README.md

 # Juzu

 Juzu Web is a web framework matching portlet MVC.

+You can join the Juzu [mailing list](http://groups.google.com/group/juzu) to discuss or contribute.

 Version 0.4.1 is [available](https://github.com/downloads/juzu/juzu/juzu-distrib-0.4.1.zip) it contains

 - a tutorial (example and doc)
 - the booking application example